 - Phone: 860-486-2524

-If you’re interested in teaching with ASC collections please submit a request using the form below.
+If you are interested in teaching with ASC collections please submit a request using the form below.
 Our staff will be in touch shortly to help determine how to best incorporate our collections into your course, from digitizing materials to conducting synchronous or asynchronous sessions.
-If you would like to discuss specific issues or concerns about virtual instruction for Spring 2021, please contact Rebecca Parmer.
+If you would like to discuss specific issues or concerns about virtual instruction for Summer 2021, please contact Rebecca Parmer.

 We’ve compiled a list of resources to help you get started in your research.
 We’ll continue to add to this list as additional resources become available.